Session Replay: What It Is & How to Use It Effectively

 Session replay is a powerful tool that enables teams to see and learn from the behaviors of individual users.
 While traditional analytics tools provide data like bounce rates, clicks, and views, a session replay is a more visual way of understanding what’s happening on your website.
 It’s possible to see what your users are trying to do, what their experience is like, and what needs to be improved by seeing through their eyes.

 Imagine a scenario where a customer walks into a retail store.
-By following them around and keeping track of their movement, you can use that information to recreate their shopping experience as they lived it.
+By keeping track of their movement, you can use that information to recreate their shopping experience as they lived it.
 That’s exactly what a session replay is, except for digital experiences.

 What is session replay not?

 A session replay is not the same as recording a video of the user while the user is on the website.
 It’s also not the same as recording the user’s screen while they’re browsing the website.
-It’s a reproduction of recorded events on the website.
-Recording a video is about capturing things as they flow using a camera or screen capture function, whereas a reproduction of events records the actions of the users in a change log, then creates a presentation from that recorded information.
+It’s a reconstruction of events on the website.
+Recording a video is about capturing things as they flow using a camera or screen capture function, whereas a reconstruction of events captures the actions of the users in a change log, then reconstructs a playback from that captured information.
 It’s a very subtle difference, but an important one to learn what a session replay is.

 Understanding how session replay works

 Along with these events, the actual structure of the website is also stored in this log.
-When there is any action taken on your website, the log captures both the event that occurs and the structural website changes that happen.
-A session replay reconstructs everything that is stored in this log, producing a video of the user’s experience, so you can see what your users see.
+When any action is taken on your website, the log captures both the event that occurs and the structural website changes that happen.
+A session replay reconstructs everything stored in this log, producing a video of the user’s experience, so you can see what your users see.

 Imagine that your website is a house, and the user is a human being inside.
 Opening a door in the house would be an event.
 The opening of the door would mean the person could walk from one room to the other, where both rooms in the house are structurally different—different sizes, different layouts, different everything.
 The log records both the opening of the door and the changes in the house that occur as the person walks from one room to the other.
 A session replay would be reconstructing the opening of the door through the eyes of the person who opened it.
 The approach the human took to open the door, where they walked before opening it, and where they went after opening it would all be captured and presented.